 Ashaware equips teachers with culturally responsive content without requiring additional professional development.
 A searchable library of 400,000+ pre-built, curriculum-aligned lessons — immediately accessible, no prep required — giving every teacher CRT capability from day one.

-Ashaware is aligned to Black history and ethnic studies mandates in Illinois, California, New York, Ontario, Nova Scotia, Georgia, Ohio, Nevada, Pennsylvania, and Texas.
-Standards-mapped, procurement-ready, and purchasable through Choice Partners with no competitive bid required.
+Ashaware is aligned to national and regional curriculum frameworks across Africa, alongside Black history and ethnic studies mandates in Illinois, California, New York, Ontario, and more.
+Standards-mapped and licensing-ready for ministries and districts alike.

 Research consistently shows students perform better when they see themselves in the curriculum.
-Ashaware improves outcomes for Black students — and builds accurate cultural understanding in every non-Black student alongside them.
+Ashaware affirms African students' identity in their own classrooms — and builds accurate, respectful understanding everywhere else it is taught.

 We currently offer fun, educational and interactive content in 10 different subject areas: